 14 Feb–2 Aug 1958 Arab Federation▲

-Responding to the formation of the United Arab Republic, the Kingdoms of Iraq and Jordan united as the Arab Federation, with King Faisal II of Iraq as head of state.
+In February 1958, responding to the formation of the United Arab Republic, the Kingdoms of Iraq and Jordan united as the Arab Federation, with King Faisal II of Iraq as head of state.
 The union—in reality a loose confederation—lasted only six months before Faisal was deposed by a military coup on 14 July, and was formally disestablished by Jordan on 2 August.

 22 Feb 1958–5 Oct 1961 United Arab Republic▲